plant720/Yu-Lab/content/authors/YuYan/_index.md

 ---
 # Display name
-title: ZHANG Zhen
+title: YU Yan

 # Username (this should match the folder name)
 authors:
-  - ZHANG Zhen
+  - YU Yan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Doctor of Yu Lab
+role: Professor of Yu Lab

 # Organizations/Affiliations
 organizations: